jessiepoo/mygastronomicaljourney/README.md

 **Application functions:**
 - Add restaurants the user has been to
 - Add / remove restaurants the user wants to try
-- Rate restaurants based on taste, price, etc.
+- Rate restaurants based on taste, price and service.
 - Sorts restaurants based on alphabetical order, taste, price, and service.

 ##User Story